vrnetlab/vrnetlab/vr-bgp/example/README.md

 This is an example showing how vr-bgp can be used in your CI environment to verify your BGP routing policy.

-The example makes use of an Cisco XRv router so make sure you have built the vr-xrv container (we use version 6.0.1 but you should be able to use older ones as well).
+The example makes use of a Juniper vMX router so make sure you have built the vr-vmx container (we use version 16.1R1.6 but you should be able to use older ones as well).

-`start.sh` runs the docker commands to start vr-xrv, which we call xr1, then start up six vr-bgp instances which will simulate two customers (bgp-cust1 & bgp-cust2), two peers (bgp-peer1 & bgp-peer2) and two transits (bgp-transit1 & bgp-transit2). vr-xcon is then used to connect it all together.
+`start.sh` runs the docker commands to start vr-vmx, which we call j1, then start up six vr-bgp instances which will simulate two customers (bgp-cust1 & bgp-cust2), two peers (bgp-peer1 & bgp-peer2) and two transits (bgp-transit1 & bgp-transit2). vr-xcon is then used to connect it all together.